sighupio/fury-kubernetes-keycloak/README.md

 If you need to use Keycloak version `4.8.2.Final` or *older* you need to backport the startup scripts functionality.
 We have already done it, use the `Dockerfile` that is in the `docker` folder and set the version you want to start from to add the startup scripts feature, then build your image and use it for the StatefulSet.

-# Keycloak external cache
+## Keycloak external cache

-## Use case
+### Use case

 This type of deployment is for when you want to run Keycloak in a cluster across multiple data centers, most typically using data center sites that are in different geographic regions.
 When using this mode, each data center will have its own cluster of Keycloak servers.

 Eache keycloak cluster connects to an infinispan server and this infinispan server is who sends data to the other cluster via a `hotrod` connection to the others cluster's infinispan.

-## Configuration
+### External cache configuration

 Keycloak will be deployed using the same configuration that for the high availability mode.
 With the addition of an init script and two more `JAVA_OPTS`:
 ```yaml